Scott McIntosh Answers Your Burning Health Insurance Questions On WSOS

 Nico Recore 22:10 Thanks for having us in today, Kevin. [music]

-Mark Bailey, Jr. is responsible for all things Marketing at The Bailey Group.
-He is an avid Jacksonville Jaguars fan and loves to spend his free time learning new ways to use technology to automate tasks and processes to get more done.
+Mark Bailey, Jr. is in charge of all things marketing and communication at The Bailey Group.
+He is an avid Jaguars fan and loves to spend his free time learning new ways to use technology to automate tasks to get more done.

-Mark Bailey, Jr. is responsible for all things Marketing at The Bailey Group.
-He is an avid Jacksonville Jaguars fan and loves to spend his free time learning new ways to use technology to automate tasks and processes to get more done.
+Mark Bailey, Jr. is in charge of all things marketing and communication at The Bailey Group.
+He is an avid Jaguars fan and loves to spend his free time learning new ways to use technology to automate tasks to get more done.